ashwinikd/ashwinikd.github.io/_posts/2020-07-31-monitor-router-nvram.markdown

 layout: post
 title:  "Monitoring NVRAM of your wireless router with Prometheus"
 categories: monitoring router prometheus
+date:   2020-07-31 20:37:42 +0530
+series: "router-monitoring"
 ---

-This is second in series of posts on monitoring your wireless router.
+This is second in [series of posts]({{ site.url }}/series/router-monitoring) on monitoring your wireless router.
 In this post we will setup a script to extract the NVRAM usage information and use node exporter to expose it to prometheus using text file collector.
 Check [here]({% post_url 2020-07-30-router-series-1 %}) for instructions on how to setup node exporter on your router.